ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 Notice that the user has to be aware that the word `currying` is a word reserved for the plugin.

-## 4. User: run the installed Babel compiler with the plugin

 They  aren't willing to change the  API to support plugins because it's not clear how to make that API effective, and it would limit their ability to refactor and optimize the codebase.